-In undergraduate courses for which a midterm examination is required, each student has the right to take the midterm (or submit the take-home examination as opted by the instructor) during one of the regularly scheduled meetings of the class as published in the Registration Guide.
+In undergraduate courses for which a midterm examination is required, each student has the right to take the midterm (or submit the take-home examination as opted by the instructor) during one of the regularly scheduled meetings of the class.
 The scheduling of a midterm examination at a time other than a regularly scheduled class meeting requires mutual written consent of the instructor and each student registered in the course.
-A student who does not consent in writing to the different time must be permitted to take the examination (or submit the take-home examination) at the officially scheduled time.
-A student who consents in writing to the change of examination time waives the right to take the midterm at the officially scheduled time.
+A student who does not consent in writing to the different time must be permitted to take the examina-tion (or submit the take-home examination) at the officially scheduled time.
+A student who consents in writing to the change of exami-nation time waives the right to take the midterm at the officially scheduled time.

 Scheduling.
-The Registration Guide lists the regulations and times that final examinations are to be held.
+The quarterly final examinations schedule is listed at http://registrar.ucdavis.edu/registration/schedule/finals.cfm.
 Exams are set according to the day-and-start time of the classes offered during the quarter.
 This information is available so that you can avoid final examination conflicts.
 A student who has multiple exams on the same day may discuss the situation with the instructors of the courses.
 Students are responsible for ensuring they do not have conflicting exams.
 There is no regulation mandating a change.

 Requirements.
 Except under certain specified circumstances, Academic Senate Regulations require that final examinations be given in all undergraduate courses.
 Final examinations may be given in graduate courses.
 Exceptions to the regulation would be independent study courses, courses that consist of laboratory work only and courses in which the examination has been waived by the Academic Senate Committee on Courses of Instruction.